-2.0 Project Objective
+2.0 Objective

-The overall objective of this project was to conduct a baseline assessment of riparian ecosystem integrity in the San Jacinto and upper Santa Margarita river watersheds under current conditions.
-Once completed, the information developed during the assessment will be used to evaluate the potential impacts of future development projects on riparian ecosystems in the watershed.
-Similar projects has been completed for the San Diego Creek and San Juan / San Mateo River watersheds in Orange County (Smith 2000a, 2000b).
+The primary objective of this project was to conduct a baseline assessment of riparian ecosystem integrity in the Otay River watershed under current conditions.
+Once completed, the information developed during the assessment can be used to evaluate the potential impacts of future development projects on riparian ecosystems in the Otay River watershed.
+Similar projects has been completed for the San Diego Creek and the San Juan / San Mateo River watersheds in Orange County (Smith 2000a, 2000b), as well as the San Jacinto and Santa Margarita watersheds in Riverside County (Smith 2003).

-Three specific tasks were identified to meet the overall project objective.
-The first was to conduct a baseline assessment of riparian ecosystem integrity in the watersheds under current conditions (i.e., baseline).
-This was accomplished by dividing the riparian ecosystems into assessment units or "riparian reaches" and assessing each riparian reach using a suite of indicators of ecosystem integrity (see Sections 4.1 and 4.2).
-Establishing baseline conditions allows for a comparison between riparian ecosystem assessment units under current conditions, and for a comparison of riparian ecosystem integrity under current and future conditions.
-Such comparisons will guide the decision-making process concerning future development projects by ensuring avoidance, minimization, and adequate mitigation of impacts to these resources, both individually and cumulatively.
+Three specific tasks were identified to meet the primary objective.
+The first was to conduct the baseline assessment of riparian ecosystem integrity in the watersheds under current conditions (i.e., baseline).
+This was accomplished by dividing the riparian ecosystems into assessment units or "riparian reaches" and assessing each riparian reach using a suite of indicators of riparian ecosystem integrity.
+Establishing baseline conditions allows for the subsequent comparison between riparian ecosystem integrity under current conditions and riparian ecosystem integrity under future alternative development scenarios.
+Such comparisons can help to guide the decision-making process concerning future development scenarios by ensuring avoidance, minimization, and adequate mitigation of impacts to riparian ecosystems, both individually and cumulatively.

 The second task was to rank riparian reaches in terms of ecosystem integrity.
 Ranking was based on the ecosystem integrity indicator scores and hydrologic, water quality, and habitat integrity indices resulting from the baseline assessment.
-The rankings will be one of many factors used to evaluate various alternatives within the watersheds.
+The rankings will be one of many factors used to evaluate various alternative development scenarios in the Otay River watershed.

-The third task, which has not yet been completed, will be to determine which of several proposed alternative development scenarios would result in the least impact to riparian ecosystem integrity in the watersheds.
-This will be accomplished by comparing the assessment indicator scores and integrity indices of riparian reaches under baseline conditions with the scores and indices of riparian reaches following the "simulation" of each proposed alternative scenario.
-Simulations will be based on an implementation of the changes that can be expected to occur in the context of each assessment indicator as a result of each proposed alternative development scenario.
+The third task, to be completed in the future, will be to determine the impact of proposed alternative development scenarios on aquatic resources and riparian ecosystem integrity in the watershed.
+This is accomplished by comparing a variety of criteria under baseline conditions versus the "simulated" conditions that can be expected to occur as a result of implementation of a specific development scenario.